wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/7-summary.md

-In this module you learned how you can optimize your Windows Virtual Desktop environment by:
+In this module you learned how you can optimize your Azure Virtual Desktop environment by:

 - Setting up roaming and stateful user profiles by using Azure File Storage and FSLogix
 - Configuring Azure File Sync to sync on-premises files or user profile data to Azure Storage